Rubico-Code/flutter-sample/README.md

 ## Overview

-The goal of this library is to make it provide some sample code for references.
+This library's goal is to provide some sample code for references.

 ## Documentation